appcelerator-archive/amp/README.md

 * data/elasticsearch - the elasticsearch data layer (obviously).
 * vendor - used by glide to lock down versions and is supposed to be committed to version control, along with glide.lock and glide.yaml.

+## Tests

+Test should generally be colocated with the packages they test.
+For example, see `api/server/project_test.go`, which tests the project service
+(`api/server/project.go`).

 ## Makefile

 * `make` - (no arguments) will print version/build info, run a check on your code, then install `amp` and `amplifier` in `$GOPATH/bin`.